Tespie/Tj-Root-JailBreak-Checker/README.md

 ## Compatibility
 This plugin is compatible with Capacitor 2.x and above.
-It supports both Android and iOS (yet to add) platforms.
+It supports both Android and iOS (build for ios pending) platforms.
 License
 This package is open-source and available under the MIT License.